RacerK/LFD-Net/README.md

 ### Dependencies

-This code is developed using Anaconda python 3.6.6.
+This code is developed using python 3.6.6.
 To install the necessary dependencies for this code, run the following command:

 ```bash
 pip install -r requirements.txt